anindyawita/Data-Science-Portofolio/README.md

 # Data-Science-Portofolio
-A collection of data science projects I’ve completed for academic purposes, self-learning, and personal interest.
+A collection of data science projects I have completed for academic purposes, self-learning, and personal interest.